nspcc-dev/neofs-spec/20-api-v2/netmap.md

 ### Service "NetmapService"

-`NetmapService` provides methods to work with `Network Map` and information required to build it.
+`NetmapService` provides methods to work with `Network Map` and the information required to build it.
 The resulting `Network Map` is stored in sidechain `Netmap` smart contract, while related information can be obtained from other NeoFS nodes.